hyperledger-labs/fabric-smart-client/samples/fabric/iou/README.md

 - `Update` states.
 A write-entry in the RWSet that `updates a key's value`.
   With the above, it is easy to model a UTXO-based with reference states on top of a Fabric transaction.

 It is time to deep dive.
-Let us begin by modelling the state the parties want to track:
+Let us begin by modelling the state the parties want to track.

 ## Business States